datajango/smithsonian/smith-api-poc/README.md

 ![](./smithsonian-search-apollo-11-mission-patch-results.png)

-When you click on the Mission Patch your taken to a content page : https://www.si.edu/object/patch-mission-apollo-11:nasm_A19820401000?edan_local=&edan_q=apollo%2B11&destination=/search/collection-images&searchResults=1&id=nasm_A19820401000
+When you click on the Mission Patch you are taken to a content page : https://www.si.edu/object/patch-mission-apollo-11:nasm_A19820401000?edan_local=&edan_q=apollo%2B11&destination=/search/collection-images&searchResults=1&id=nasm_A19820401000

 ![](./smithsonian-search-apollo-11-mission-patch-content.png)